himakio/studies/README.md

 * **Deleting Values**

-> In this project, deleting values comes with incredible flexibil
+> In this project, deleting values comes with incredible flexibilty and ease.
+  F